tewidis/CN/markdown/video_applications.md

 ## Image Compression

 1. JPEG Compression
-    * Transform image from RGC to color components (chrominance or Cb, Cr) and brightness (luminance or Y)
+    * Transform image from RGB to color components (chrominance or Cb, Cr) and brightness (luminance or Y)
     * Operate on Cb, Cr, and Y independently
         - Divide the image into 8x8 blocks